-Even if you have never worked under Social Security, you may be able to get spouse’s retirement benefits if you are at least 62 years of age and your spouse or ex-spouse is receiving or eligible for retirement or disability benefits.
+Even if you have never worked under Social Security, you may be able to get spouse’s retirement benefits if you are at least 62 years of age and your spouse is receiving retirement or disability benefits.
 You can also qualify for Medicare at age 65.

 You can receive the spouse's benefit no matter what your age is if you are caring for his or her child who is also receiving benefits.

 If you are under full retirement age and qualify on your own record, we will pay you that amount first.
 But if you also qualify for a higher amount as a spouse, you'll get a combination of benefits that equals that higher amount.

 between age 62 and your full retirement age, the amount will be permanently reduced by a percentage based on the number of months up to your full retirement age.

 If you are under full retirement age and you continue to work while receiving benefits, your benefits may be affected by the retirement earnings test.

 Note: Your benefits as a spouse do not include any delayed retirement credits your spouse may receive.